Jay Bowerman

-Jay Bowerman (August 15, 1876 – October 25, 1957) was an American politician of the Republican Party who served as the 13th Governor of Oregon, for the final few months of the term of Frank Benson, who retired due to illness.
+Jay Bowerman (August 15, 1876 – October 25, 1957) was an American politician of the Republican Party who served as the 13th governor of Oregon, for the final few months of the term of Frank Benson, who retired due to illness.

 Early life

 Bowerman was born in Hesper, Iowa, the son of Daniel and Lydia (Battey) Bowerman.
 He received his early education in public schools and moved to Salem, Oregon, in 1893.

 Bowerman entered Willamette University in 1893, and graduated with a law degree in 1896.
 He was admitted to the Oregon Bar the following year, practicing law in Salem until 1899.
 He then moved to Condon, in Gilliam County, Oregon, where he lived for the next 12 years.
 There he became a law partner of H. H. Henricks.
 Bowerman's service in the Spanish–American War briefly interrupted his practice of law.

 Political career

 Bowerman was a Republican.
 He was elected to the Oregon State Senate from Gilliam County in 1904 and was reelected four years later.
 He served as president of that body from 1909 to 1911.

 When Governor Frank W. Benson was incapacitated by ill health in June 1910, he asked Bowerman, as president of the Senate, to assume gubernatorial responsibilities.
 On June 16, 1910, at age thirty-three, Bowerman became Acting Governor.

 Mindful of the bureaucracy of a large administration, Bowerman advocated the establishment of a Board of Control to administer the state institutions, which would permit fiscal savings by combined purchasing for state institutions through the office of a single purchasing agent.
 However, the Board of Control was not established until the administration of his successor.

 He also acted to reduce the risk of loss through bank failure by prohibiting Oregon bankers from the use of speculative stock as assets if they had actively promoted that stock.

 In 1904, the citizens of Oregon adopted a direct primary law prohibiting party nominating conventions.
 Establishment Republicans, unwilling to relinquish party control over nominations, held an "assembly" in 1910 at which they nominated Bowerman as their candidate for governor.

 Bowerman's Democratic gubernatorial rival, Oswald West, cast him as an opponent of the Oregon System of direct government.
 Bowerman campaigned on a platform supporting modernized highway systems, increased economies in the administration of government, and continued tight control of state land management.

-Bowerman was also involved in a sex scandal, having an affair with his secretary.

 West defeated him 54,853 votes to 48,751.